barryclark/jekyll-now/_posts/2019-05-27-accelerating-batch-processing.md

 The end result was a numpy array containing lists of numpy arrays representing each pre-processed image, with the lists corresponding to the partitions which form the dataset.

 With these changes to my code and switching to the GPU cluster in Colab, I was able to pre-process 35,000 images within 3.6 hours.
-Coupled with running 4–5 Colab notebooks concurrently and segmenting the entire image dataset into subsets of the dataset, I was able to finish pre-processing (extracting, converting and resizing) almost 1 million images within 20–24 hours!
+Coupled with running 4–5 Colab notebooks concurrently and segmenting the entire image dataset into subsets of the dataset, I was able to finish pre-processing (extracting, converting and resizing) almost 1 million images within **20–24 hours**!
 Not too bad a speed-up on Colab, considering that we initially expected the image pre-processing to take impracticably long amounts of time.

 ---